pimarc/pms50-gns530/readme.md

 Using this knob you can move the cursor.
 While in cursor mode, pressing the "ENT" button centers the map on the cursor position.
 The declutter and range buttons are available in cursor mode.
 Any other button closes the cursor mode and centers the map on the plane.

 In cursor mode the MOD automatically selects the nearest Waypoint to be the direct TO target.
 So if you then press the "direct To" button, the nearest waypoint is preselected.
 It's a convenient way to do a DirectTO from the map.

+## Adding waypoints
+Adding a waypoint in the flight plan is currently broken in the sim when there is an approach loaded.
+I found a workaround to this situation so inserting a waypoint should just work now.

+However I've set some limitations in order to avoid bugs.
+For example, you cannot insert a waypoint in a procedure.
+This makes sense since a procedure is a whole.
+If you want to bypass some waypoints of a procedure and/or fly somewhere else you can use direct To and activate leg.

+For this workaround, I completely rebuild the flight plan while inserting a waypoint.
+Although not necessary, I recommend to switch to HDG mode before inserting a waypoint.